Brianrsteele/semester-dates/README.md

 # semester-dates
-A program to save a file with a list of all of the class meeting session dates for a course during a semester in a format that can be  imported into an excel file.
+A python script to save a file with a list of all of the class meeting session dates for a course during a semester in a format that can be  imported into an excel file.